KartikNarolia15/Excel-Sales-and-Finance-Analytics/README.md

 3. **Top and Bottom 5 Sold Products:**
    - Focus on both high-performing and underperforming products for strategic adjustments.

+3. **Top 5 Countries in 2021 and 2020:**
+   - Identification of leading markets with robust sales figures.

 ## Finance Report

 1. **Profit and Loss (P&L) Reports by Fiscal Year and Months:**